Original G'A'ngsters: Plot

-Aria tells Emily about the cellar and that she and the others decided to visit the cellar in order to find answers.
+Aria tells Emily about the cellar and she and the others decided to visit the cellar in order to find answers.
 Emily asks to visit the shelter the next day, but Aria says she can not because she will elope with Ezra.
 Emily is happy that Aria will marry Ezra.
 Hanna tells Caleb about the end of her engagement, and she asks him if they are still friends, and Caleb says that they are.

 Toby visits Spencer's loft and he says that he was building the house for her, not for Yvonne.
 However, he revealed that he could not imagine his life without Yvonne, and then he says that they will move to Maine, where Yvonne has family.
 They say goodbye, and Spencer cries against the door.
 Alison, Emily, Spencer and Hanna arrives at Carol Ward's house and they found the hidden cellar.
 Inside, the four discover that Jessica was investigating their lives and Alison's disappearance.
 Jessica also kept files of each one of the girls, except Aria.
 Within a Mary Drake file, Spencer discovers that Jessica was in charge of Mary's mental health and that she had authorized electroshock therapy.
-In another file, Emily discovers that Mary had a second child while he was hospitalized in the Radley, and that this child would have the same age of them.
+In another file, Emily discovers that Mary had a second child while she was hospitalized in the Radley, and that this child would have the same age of them.
 They then begin to think that this child — cousin of Alison — may be behind A.D. mask, and be wanting revenge for something.

 Aria and Ezra are preparing for the trip to Tuscany, when an FBI agent (Nikki Crawford) appears in the apartment, saying that Nicole, Ezra's deceased ex-girlfriend, may be alive.
 The girls walks away from the cellar when Spencer's car began to emit a deafening sound.
 They get into the car in order to stop the noise, but they end up getting trapped inside the vehicle.
 A countdown starts in the car's computer screen, and they think the car will explode.
 However, a message appears on the computer screen, startling them.
 The storm cellar then explodes, and someone writes "I see you" on the rear window of the car.

 Meanwhile, somewhere, someone is with Aria's and Noel's file that was in the cellar.
 This person then burns up Noel's file.